beto-rodriguez/SuperXml/README.md

 #Install
 From visual studio go to `Tools` -> `Nuget Package Manager` -> `Package Manager Console` then in the `Package Manager console` write the next command.
 ```
-Install-Package Tor
+Install-Package SuperXml
 ```
-Once it is installed you can use the `Compiler` class, you can find it at namespace `Templator`.
+Once it is installed you can use the `Compiler` class, you can find it at namespace `SuperXml`.
 #How to use it?
  1. Create a `Compiler` class
  2. Add as many elements to the `Scope` as you need